ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

 required to add the Security Labels.
 The Security Label value should be passed to the ``commitSecurityLabel()`` method.

-Putting it all Together
+Putting It All Together
 ~~~~~~~~~~~~~~~~~~~~~~~

-Example of how to add an Adversary with a name of 'adver-999' to the
+The following is an example of how to add an Adversary with a name of 'adver-999' to the
-"Example Community" owner
+"Example Community" Owner

 .. code:: javascript